The Cova Project and Partners

 G.D Anderson/Geena Dunne

 G.D is an Australian activist and writer.
-In 2015 she worked for a non profit in Namibia and experienced their unique work providing free healthcare to the marginalised San Bushmen community.
-That experience inspired G.D to work on solutions to ease the burdens of women living in low income communities.
+In 2015 she worked for a non profit in Namibia and experienced their unique work providing free healthcare to the marginalised San community.
+That experience inspired Geena to work on solutions to ease the burdens of women living in low income communities.
 In 2018 she founded The Cova Project.

 Geena is also known for penning the globally recognised feminist quote, "Feminism isn't about making women stronger, women are already strong, it's about changing the way the world perceives that strength", in 2012.